minhquan23102000/personal-agent/docs/tools.md

 ## Simplexity

 Tools should be designed for simplicity.
 Each tool should focus on a single task and perform it effectively.
 Avoid unnecessary complexity; instead, ensure that the agent can easily understand how to use the tool without confusion or ambiguity.

+## Error Handling

+Tools should be designed to handle errors gracefully.
+If a tool fails, return the error message back to the LLM so that the LLM can understand what went wrong and take appropriate action.